High accuracy post-Newtonian and numerical relativity comparisons involving higher modes for eccentric binary black holes and a dominant mode eccentric inspiral-merger-ringdown model: Acknowledgments

 \section{Acknowledgments}

 We thank Prayush Kumar for useful comments on the manuscript.
-We thank K G Arun and Guillaume Faye for useful discussions and Sumit Kumar for help with the parameter estimation pipeline (\texttt{pycbc\_inference}).
+We thank K. G. Arun and Guillaume Faye for useful discussions and Sumit Kumar for help with the parameter estimation pipeline (\texttt{PyCBC Inference}).
 We thank the authors of Ref.~\cite{Chen:2020lzc} for providing a code implementation of the ENIGMA waveform model, and Prayush Kumar for technical discussions about the use of ENIGMA.
-We are thankful to the SXS Collaboration for making a public catalog of numerical-relativity waveforms and in particular Ian Hinder and Harald Pfeiffer for clarifying our doubts at various stages of the project.
-T.R.C thanks the members of the gravitational wave group at the Department of Physics, IIT Madras for organizing the weekly journal club sessions and the insightful discussions.
-The authors are grateful for computational resources provided by the LIGO Laboratory and supported by National Science Foundation Grants PHY-0757058 and PHY-0823459.
-The authors also acknowledge the workstation `powehi' in the Department of Physics, IIT Madras which has been used to perform most of the parameter estimation runs shown in this paper.
+We are thankful to the SXS Collaboration for making a public catalog of numerical relativity waveforms and, in particular, Ian Hinder and Harald Pfeiffer for clarifying our doubts at various stages of the project.
+T.R.C. thanks the members of the gravitational wave group at the Department of Physics, IIT Madras for organizing the weekly journal club sessions and the insightful discussions.
+A. G. acknowledges support, in part, by the Navajbai Ratan Tata Trust and the LIGO-India project at IUCAA, India.
+The authors are grateful for computational resources provided by the LIGO Laboratory and supported by National Science Foundation Grants No. PHY-0757058 and No. PHY-0823459.
+The authors also acknowledge the workstation ``powehi" in the Department of Physics, IIT Madras that was used to perform most of the parameter estimation runs shown in this paper.
 This document has LIGO preprint number LIGO-P2200106.

-\section{Details of parameter estimation study}
+\section{Details of Parameter Estimation Study}